 Hazchem signs and emergency information panels in construction

-As hazchem specialists, the issue of hazchem safety is one that’s close to our hearts.
+As hazchem specialists, the issue of hazchem safety signs is one that’s close to our hearts.

 Unfortunately, it’s also one that many construction sites overlook!